Overview of PhD Program

 - Unconditional Pass: If the members each vote “unconditional pass” on the first ballot, this result is reported with no further discussion.
 If one or more members vote “conditional pass” or “fail,” then the committee should discuss the specific concerns of those members as discussed below.

 - Conditional Pass: The committee may decide that further evidence of qualifications is necessary and impose a specific condition that the candidate must fulfill within a given period of time.
-Those who feel the need for a condition or failure must convince the others, or vice versa.
+Those who feel the need for a condition or failure must convince others or vice versa.
 The committee should make a concerted effort to reach a consensus.
 In the case of a conditional pass, the committee will remain appointed until the condition is removed.
 Terms of the condition and its removal must be reported in writing to the HBS Academic Office.
 Students will not be permitted to sit for the School-wide preliminary oral until the conditions have been removed.
 It is recommended that conditions are met within six months unless otherwise recommended by the examination committee.

 - Failure: If a majority of the committee decides that the candidate has failed the exam, the committee must recommend a future course of action.
 A student will be permitted to retake the exam only once.
 The committee may recommend one of the following: